Protect your roof and your wallet from heavy damages

 VMAX AF exhaust trap is unique to the market.
 Designed as an exhaust for bathroom fans, dryer and kitchen range hoods, it can also be used as a termination point for a HVAC system.
 Its versatile design also allows it to be easily converted from an exhaust vent to an air intake vent thanks to its removable damper.

-Dedicated Support For Our Partners
+Dedicated Support

 At Ventilation Maximum, our team of qualified engineers and technical sales representatives are available to quickly answer all of your question.
 We offer all the tools you require to make your job easier backed by comprehensive support.
 Get answers to your questions via email or call our direct phone line.